pudly/schmopera-hugo/content/articles/patience-rewarded-in-oper-frankfurt-s-tamerlano.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1574134037/media/2019/11/4161_tamerlano08_spxopx.jpg){{% /md %}}

-<figcaption> in Tamerlano, Oper Frankfurt, 2019.
+<figcaption>Elizabeth Reiter (Asteria) and Brennan Hall (Andronico) and the Frankfurt Opera and Museum Orchestra in Tamerlano, Oper Frankfurt, 2019.
 Photo: Monika Rittershaus.</figcaption>
 </figure>

 Asteria has come to a breaking point.
 If she doesn't take drastic action, her father will be murdered by Tamerlano, whom she will be forced to marry, and her lover Andronico will be coupled with princess Irene, Tamerlano's (former) fiancée.
 Asteria decides that to restore order, she must run a covert scheme to murder Tamerlano as she joins him for the first time on his throne.
 Meanwhile, since she must keep her father and lover out of the loop for her plan to succeed, her relationships with them are falling apart.
 Both believe Asteria is sacrificing their fates to gain Tamerlano's throne in earnest.